United States Transhumanist Party / Transhuman Party (USTP)

 2. It is acceptable to draw boundaries against those who are impeding a venue’s community guidelines.

 3. There is nothing wrong with this.
-All communities should be able to create and enforce guideline
+All communities should be able to create and enforce guidelines.

 1. This code of conduct outlines our expectations for participants within our shared space, as well as steps to reporting unacceptable behavior.
 Expectations are neither rights nor privileges.
 Anyone who violates this code of conduct may face restrictions, including temporary and permanent banning from the community and all community events.